Diseases & Conditions

 Ice.
 Rolling your foot over a cold water bottle or ice for 20 minutes is effective.
 This can be done 3 to 4 times a day.

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Medications such as ibuprofen or naproxen reduce pain and inflammation.
 Using the medication for more than 1 month should be reviewed with your primary care doctor.

 Physical therapy.
 Your doctor may suggest that you work with a physical therapist on an exercise program that focuses on stretching your calf muscles and plantar fascia.
 In addition to exercises like the ones mentioned above, a physical therapy program may involve specialized ice treatments, massage, and other therapies to decrease inflammation around the plantar fascia.

 Supportive shoes and orthotics.
 Shoes with thick soles and extra cushioning can reduce pain with standing and walking.
-As you step and your heel strikes the ground, a significant amount of tension is placed on the fascia, which causes microtrauma (tiny tears in the tissue).
+As you step and your heel strikes the ground, a large amount of tension is placed on the fascia, which causes microtrauma (tiny tears in the tissue).
 A cushioned shoe or insert reduces this tension and the microtrauma that occurs with every step.
-Soft silicone heel pads are inexpensive and work by elevating and cushioning your heel.
+Soft silicone heel pads are inexpensive and work by elevating (raising) and cushioning your heel.
 Pre-made or custom orthotics (shoe inserts) are also helpful.

 Night splints.
 Most people sleep with their feet pointed down.
 This relaxes the plantar fascia and is one of the reasons for morning heel pain.
 A night splint stretches the plantar fascia while you sleep.
 Although it can be difficult to get used to, a night splint is very effective at reducing heel pain from plantar fasciitis.